|

 Police assert Russell shot himself in the side of the head, and the bullet exited, made a 86 degree turn, and penetrated a wall.
 Russell stood 5’10” and the hole in the wall is 4‘ from the ground.
 Also, Russell was right-handed, and the entrance wound appears to be on the left side of his head.
 Can this really be suicide? ?
 Jan.
 24, 2004, Russell's case was featured in Farmington Daily Times. |

-that because one cop is the assailant’s nephew and the other the
+because one cop is the assailant’s nephew and the other the assailant’s

 N M Case Teresa Reyes Albuquerque Police Dept. |